2 days MOT/EVOLMOT-E

 - Engineers and technical staff wishing an update of the technical evolution: new combustion processes, regulation reinforcement, fuel economy improvement.
 People working at OEM as well as automotive suppliers.

-- To know current and future evolutions of SI and Diesel engines.
+- know current and future evolutions of SI and Diesel engines,

-- To understand the physics that have led to the adopted solutions.
+- understand the physics that have led to the adopted solutions,

-- To be able to place technical solutions in the context of engine design.
+- apply technical solutions in the context of engine design,

 Ways and means